Joao Johanning

-Joao Fernando Johanning Mora (born 15 May 1990) is a Bissau-Guinean footballer who most recently played as a midfielder, winger or forward for Chattanooga FC.
+Joao Fernando Johanning Mora (born 15 May 1990) is a Bissau-Guinean former footballer who played as a midfielder, winger or forward.

 Career

 At the age of 17, Johanning arrived in Costa Rica from Guinea-Bissau through his adoptive mother, missionary Isabel Johanning.

 As a youth player, he joined the youth academy of Saprissa, Costa Rica's most successful club.

 In 2019, he signed for American fourth division side Chattanooga FC after playing for Atlanta Silverbacks in the American fourth division.